 There are five short case stations.
 Four of the stations will have a patient.
 The fifth station focuses on communication and will have a role-player instead of a patient.

 In the first six minutes at each station you will be asked to examine the patient and elicit and interpret physical signs.
 During the next four minutes, the examiner will ask questions relevant to the clinical examination that you have just carried out.

-You must have passed MCRPI General Medicine Part II Written within the last three years.
+You must have passed MRCPI General Medicine Part II Written within the last three years.

 If this three-year period has expired, you must re-sit the Part II Written exam.

 From January 2019 the maximum number of times a candidate can sit any Part of an MRCPI examination will be limited to six attempts.